Entities that can control domains are defined by the ERC-721 standard:

 transferFrom(address from, address to, uint256 tokenId)safeTransferFrom(address from, address to, uint256 tokenId)safeTransferFrom(address from, address to, uint256 tokenId, bytes _data)

-If one of these methods is called, both an approved operator and a Resolution address for a domain be reset.
+If one of these methods is invoked, then both the approved operator and the

 Registry smart contract also implements the